 But the results are wild.
 My long hair air-dries perfectly, with no “squeaky” texture.
 It is shiny and falls in loose waves, like it did when I was a kid.
 I don’t need to blow-dry it.
 My chronic flaky scalp (sorry!) is gone forever.
 I customarily wash my hair every three days.
 With New Wash, once a week.
 When friends remark that my hair looks nice, it’s fun to say, “I haven’t shampooed in six months.”
 Which is technically accurate.

 True, the Hairstory branding is extremely millennial, and the price is high ($40), but the results make it possible to rationalize both of these things.
 Your inner minimalist will be pleased to reduce the clutter in your shower to one bottle.
-You can buy it in 20-ounce refill sacks.
+You can subscribe to get 20-ounce refill sacks.
 And a little goes a long way.

 A $6 dry shampoo beloved by beauty writer Hannah Morrill.
 After using it, she writes, her hair doesn’t feel “heavy or chock full of product, it feels clean and smooth, not unlike, well, if I’d actually bothered to wash it.”